Neglected $U(1)$ phase in the Schroedinger representation of quantum mechanics and particle number conserving formalisms for superconductivity: Absence of dissipative quantum phase transition in Josephson junction

 However, the eigenvalue $\phi$ is ill-defined due to the fact that $\hat{\phi}$ is not self-adjoint and $\phi$ is multi-valued.
 Using the above representation, it has been argued that the quantum mechanical state will extend over different branches of $\phi$ (the extended-$\phi$) due to the tunneling between wells of the washboard potential.
 If the shunt resistance $R_s$ is added to the current equation, the time of the charge relaxation $\tau$ is given by $\tau=R_s C_J$.
 Then, by denoting the quantum resistance as $R_q=h/4e^2$, it is predicted that superconductor-insulator transition should occur around $R_q/R_s =1$ \cite{Schmid1983,PhysRevX2021b}.
 Especially, $R_s \rightarrow \infty$ leads to $I \rightarrow 0$, thus, the $I=0$ insulator state should be observed.

-However, ${\cal H}$ with $I=0$ is essentially equivalent to ${\cal H}_{CPB}$.
-Then, the system should be superconducting that gives rise to qubit states.
-The experiment indicates that the description by the compact-$\phi$ in a single branch is appropriate, and the dissipative quantum phase transition does not happen.
-Actually, its absence has been shown in the state-of-art experiment \cite{PhysRevX2021a,PhysRevX2021c}.
+However, ${\cal H}$ with $I=0$ is essentially equivalent to ${\cal H}_{CPB}$; then, the system should be superconducting that gives rise to qubit states.
+Actually, the recent state-of-the-art experiment indicates that the description by $\phi$ in a single branch (the compact-$\phi$) is appropriate, and the dissipative quantum phase transition does not happen \cite{PhysRevX2021a,PhysRevX2021c}, contradicting the standard theory predictions.

-The above discrepancy is resolved if we realize that Eq.~(\ref{eq67}) is not the only representation that satisfies Eq.~(\ref{eq32}), and the current bias is introduced as a condition supplied to the Hamiltonian.
+The above discrepancy is resolved if we note that Eq.~(\ref{eq67}) is not the only representation that satisfies Eq.~(\ref{eq32}), and the current bias is taken into account as a supplementary condition.
+The condition is given by